supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Memory Device.md

 | --------------------------------------------------- | ------------------------------------ |
 | ![[Cross Coupled Inverters-20240629080815866.webp]] | ![[Cross Coupled Inverters-20240629080833412.webp]] |

 These devices are fixed for indefinite amount of time.
-There is no way to change the input or there is no user input control
+There is no way to change the input or there is <mark class="hltr-pink">no user input control</mark>

 This device cannot be a 2-bit storage device since the combinations `00` and `11` never occur in this device.